Mel Thompson (writer): Life and education

 Born in 1946, he was educated at King Edward VI School, Chelmsford and King's College London where he received a BD in 1969 (Shelford Prize for Philosophy of Religion; Tinniswood Essay Prize), MPhil (as an external student) in 1973, and a PhD in 1979.
 He worked for some years as an ordained minister within the Church of England before resigning to work within Religious Education and as a freelance writer.
 From 1990 to 1998 he was editor of the Religious Education list at Hodder Education.

 He is a member of the Society of Authors, London, and was formerly a member and Chair of the Educational Writers Group.
 He is interested in exploring ways in which new technology can enhance opportunities for writers, particularly with reference to self-publication.

 Concerned that copyright should be respected and authors paid when their work is used, Mel Thompson was, from 2003 to 2010, a non-executive director of the Authors Licensing and Collecting Society, and was also a non-executive director and Chair of the Copyright Licensing Agency.
 For his views on copyright see the YouTube video published by the Copyright Licensing Agency in 2012.

 He was recently involved with a new A-level textbook for AQA Religious Studies, co-authored with John Frye and Debbie Herring, and has written a sixth edition of his most popular Teach Yourself book on Philosophy – entitled Philosophy for Life and revised to include introductions and chapters exploring the way in which philosophy may help us address personal and existential questions, published in the Teach Yourself series in October 2017.
 His first self-published book Through Mud and Barbed Wire is an account of the impact of the First World War on the thinking of two great theologians, Paul Tillich and Pierre Teilhard de Chardin – who just happened to be fighting on opposite sides of the same part of the Western Front in 1916 and whose lives were transformed by the experience.
 In 2019 he self-published three textbooks that were formerly published by Hodder Education, making them available in both print and digital format as cheaply as possible, for the benefit of students and teachers.

 His latest book, exploring belief in a secular age and entitled Can Atheism Rescue God?, was published in June 2025.

 In 2021 he bought Brimstone Press and set it up as a not-for-profit, self-publishing cooperative.

-Convinced that some things are easier to ‘see’ than to explain, Mel Thompson is a keen landscape and travel photographer, with a range of galleries on his website.
-He also recognises the importance of personal roots, takes an interest in local history and is a volunteer at the Little Baddow History Centre where he works on the archive and database, and for which he has written a history of the village, entitled Little Baddow: the story of an Essex village.
+Mel Thompson has a range of galleries on his website.
+He has also written a history of the village, entitled Little Baddow: the story of an Essex village.